cnti-testcatalog/testsuite/USAGE.md

 ./cnf-testsuite platform:resilience poc
 ```

-##### :x: :bulb: (PoC) Run node failure test.
-WARNING this is a destructive test and will reboot your _host_ node!

-##### Do not run this unless you have completely separate cluster, e.g. development or test cluster.
+##### WARNING this is a destructive test and will reboot your _host_ node!
+Do not run this unless you have completely separate cluster, e.g. development or test cluster.

 ```
-./cnf-testsuite platform:node_failure poc destructive
+./cnf-testsuite platform:worker_reboot_recovery poc destructive
 ```

 ##### :heavy_check_mark: Run All platform security tests